sureshbabu170302/Emaily-Application-NodeJs-React-Full-Stack/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
 3. Configure Google OAuth credentials and MongoDB connection.
-4. Start the server with `npm start`.
+4. Start the server with `npm run dev`.
 5. Access the app in the browser at the specified port.

-This repository provides a robust solution for creating and managing surveys, empowering users to gather insights effectively.